django-commons/controls/README.md

 ### Follow up

-- [ ] Set a calendar event or reminder for 30 days in the future to remove the previous repository owner from PyPI project (if applicable)
+- [ ] Set a calendar event or reminder for 30 days in the future to check in with the project maintainers to see if they need any help or have any questions.

 ## Remove Project Playbook